 Note: The power fold seats work only when the vehicle is in P (Park) and the tailgate is open.
-If the ignition is in the off position and the feature is still running, the battery saver will turn it off after 10 minutes.
-You can reactivate the power seats by pressing \Box on the remote entry key fob or by using the unlock procedure on the keyless entry keypad.
-Refer to $SecuriCode^{TM}$ keyless entry system in the Locks and Security chapter.
+If the ignition is off and the feature is still 164 running, the battery saver will turn it off after 10 minutes.
+You can reactivate the power seats by pressing \square on the remote entry key fob or by using the unlock procedure on the keyless entry keypad.
+Refer to SecuriCodeTM keyless entry system in the Locks and Security chapter.
 Keeping the key in accessory or run positions will prevent the feature from timing out.